 While not every person will be able to implement all this advice at once, it’s not too daunting to choose the tip that resonates best with you and immediately put it into action.
 Dream careers don’t happen overnight, but with a series of small steps in the right direction, they can materialize more quickly than you might think.

 Want to learn more about how to increase your productivity?
-Skillshare has dozens of personal development classes that can help you boost performance, work more efficiently, and create a better career.
+Skillshare has dozens of personal development classes that can help you boost performance, work more efficiently and set yourself up for success.